mstuettgen/homeassistant-addons/senecweb2mqtt/README.md

 ### Requirements
 - An MQTT Broker, e.g. mosquitto.
 Can be installed by going to Settings -> Addons -> Addon Store -> Mosquitto
 - The HA MQTT Integration.
 Can be installed by going to Settings -> Devices and Services -> Add Integration -> MQTT.
 When setting up the MQTT integration, use "core-mosquitto" as MQTT broker when you are using the Mosquitto-Addon.
-Else use te IP adress of your own MQTT broker
+Else use the IP adress of your own MQTT broker

 ### Configuration
 The configuration is done in the .env file.
 Change everything accordingly to your setup.
 Example Configuration: